neuschaefer/reform-handbook/src/source/software.rst

   `<https://wiki.gnome.org/Apps/Evolution>`_

 Linphone
-  A voice-over-IP client which has support across all major platforms.
+  A voice-over-IP (SIP) client which has support across all major platforms.
 You can use it for voice and video calls, along with messaging.
-TODO: Setup instructions

   Command: ``linphone``